FREQUENTLY ASKED QUESTIONS - 2015

 I am a participant at [insert local site] do I need to register on the global site?

-What is required to host a location (jam site)?
+What are the absolute requirements to host a location (jam site)?

-- Physical space for the duration of the jam to comfortably seat participants (you can choose how small or large you want your event)
+- Secure physical space for the duration of the jam to comfortably seat participants.
+You can choose how small or large you want your event.

-- Optional auditorium space to do a post Jam presentation on Sunday of the Jam
+- Auditorium space to do a post Jam presentation on Sunday of the Jam.

 Why is the GGJ held often at many universities?